k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <td width="700pxl">
 <p>Refers to <a href="/articles/10_enrichment_function/01_enrichment_function_overview.md">Enrichment Functions</a> that are executed after all LU tables are populated.</p>
 <ul>
 <li>The execution order is determined on an LU level and is based on the Sync policy of the attached table.
-When no Enrichment function is attached - displays &lsquo;Empty&rsquo;.</li>
+When no Enrichment function is attached - the display is &lsquo;Empty&rsquo;.</li>
-<li>When one or more Enrichment functions are attached &ndash; displays &lsquo;&lt;x&gt; enrichments&rsquo; (where &lt;x&gt; is the number of attached Enrichment functions).</li>
+<li>When one or more Enrichment functions are attached &ndash; the display is &lsquo;&lt;x&gt; enrichments&rsquo; (where &lt;x&gt; is the number of attached Enrichment functions).</li>
 </ul>
-<p>To select an Enrichment function, click the three dots next to the Enrichment functions property and select the function name.
+<p>To select an Enrichment function, click the 3 dots next to the Enrichment functions property and select the function name.
 Only functions without input and output parameters are displayed.</p>
 </td>
 </tr>
 </tr>